Best Way to Keep Attic Cool – 7 Energy Efficient Ways

-Fixing the leaks and opening the skylights might help make your attic cool to an extent, but harnessing the power of the sun – transforming it from problem to solution – could be the answer to keeping your attic cool.
+Fixing the leaks and opening the skylights might help make your attic cool, but harnessing the sun’s power – transforming it from problem to solution – could be the answer to keeping your attic cool.
 But how can you keep your attic cool using the sun?
 Well, you can improve attic ventilation by installing solar attic fans.

 You can keep your hot attic cool by improving ventilation, installing a cooling system, harnessing thermal reflection, and improving insulation.